 The modifiers "+" or "-" may be appended to a rating to denote relative status within major rating categories.
 Such suffixes are not added to the 'AAA' Long-term rating category, to categories below 'CCC', or to Short-term ratings other than 'F1'.
-(The +/- modifiers are only used to denote issues within the CCC category, whereas issuers are only rated CCC without the use of modifiers.)
+(The +/- modifiers are only used to denote issues within the CCC category.)